When determining whether to buy a lease a car, there are a few important aspects to first take into consideration before making your decision:

 Typically, during the lease or finance term of a vehicle, the car is covered through a warranty.
 Some individuals prefer to have a car that is always under warranty, so in case something goes wrong, the car is always covered under the agreement.
 If you purchase a vehicle, you’re generally only able to get a three to four-year warranty, so for the latter half of the life of the vehicle, the owner will be the one responsible for any unforeseen issues, usually out of their own pocket.

 For those who want to avoid the risk of dealing with and paying out of pocket for any future vehicle issues, leasing would be the ideal option since the vehicle would remain under warranty for the duration of your lease.

 Some people love to have the latest and greatest when it comes to their vehicle and flip their cars every few years.
 Others enjoy not having the responsibility of negotiating a trade-in or resale of their car.
 If that’s the case for you, then leasing is certainly going to be your best option.
 If you’re the type of individual who likes to own a car for a longer duration and not constantly be negotiating terms of leases, then purchasing or financing the vehicle would make sense for your situation.

-The differences between leasing and purchasing within a corporation are insignificant and ultimately come down to the three key considerations discussed above (typical mileage, warranty, and personal preference).
+The differences between leasing and purchasing within a corporation are insignificant and ultimately come down to the three key considerations discussed above (typical milage, warranty, and personal preference).

-The analysis also shows financing a car personally is much better than leasing personally if using corporate funds to do so.
+The analysis also shows leasing a car tends to be more cost efficient than purchasing a car.
 The difference between the two depends on the resale or trade-in value of the purchased vehicle.

 The decision to buy or lease a car, and whether to do it personally or through a corporation, may seem overwhelming but our team of tax and advisory professionals are ready to help you every step of the way.
 Our experts will provide strategically tailored advice so that you’re confident in making the right choice for your specific situation.